saya-rbt/startup-pitcher/README.md

 ## What it is

 It really is just a small random sentence generator based off of the words in `resources.json`, for the laughs.
+You can find it running [here](https://sayabiws.github.io/startup-pitcher/).

 I did a little bit of CSS just because, which allowed me to get a little bit back into it because I didn't do any CSS in a huge while.